Sarah Logan: Singles competition (2019–2020)

-Valhalla (2022–present)
+Return to WWE (2022–2025)

-On January 29, 2022, Rowe made a surprise return to WWE at the Royal Rumble, reprising her Sarah Logan character, entering the match at number 25, briefly reuniting with Morgan and lasting only 43 seconds until she was eliminated by The Bella Twins (Nikki and Brie Bella).
-Later in November she made a full-time return, joining The Viking Raiders and adopting the new ring name of Valhalla.
+On January 29, 2022, Rowe made a surprise return to WWE at Royal Rumble, reprising her Sarah Logan character, entering the match at number 25, briefly reuniting with Morgan and lasting only 43 seconds until she was eliminated by The Bella Twins (Nikki and Brie Bella).
+Later in November, she made a full-time return, joining The Viking Raiders and adopting the new ring name of Valhalla.
+As part of the 2023 WWE Draft, Valhalla, along with Erik and Ivar, was drafted to the Raw brand.
+On January 27, 2024, Valhalla entered the Royal Rumble match at the titular event as the 24th entrant.
+As she was walking to the ring, R-Truth entered the women's Royal Rumble match thinking it was the men's Royal Rumble match.
+Due to the confusion caused by R-Truth, Valhalla was immediately eliminated by Nia Jax after she entered the ring.

+In April 2024, Valhalla began maternity leave after announcing that she and her husband would be expecting their second child.
+On June 2, 2025, Valhalla announced via Instagram that WWE had chosen not to renew her contract.

 Other media

-Logan made her WWE video game debut as a playable character in WWE 2K19.
-She also appears in WWE 2K20.
-She will also be included in WWE 2K23 under the Valhalla gimmick, in a future DLC pack.
+Bridges appeared as a playable character in video games WWE 2K19 and WWE 2K20 as Sarah Logan.
+She later appeared in WWE 2K23 (as DLC), WWE 2K24, and WWE 2K25 as Valhalla.

 Personal life

 On March 29, 2011, Bridges was involved in a car accident after a CSX train struck her white Chevy coupe on Route 62 in Charlestown, Indiana.
 She was airlifted to the hospital in Louisville.

-During her time with WWE, Bridges began dating fellow wrestler Raymond Rowe (who wrestles under the ring name "Erik" as part of the tag team The Viking Raiders).
-The pair were married on December 21, 2018, in a Viking themed wedding.
-On February 9, 2021, Bridges and Rowe welcomed a son named Raymond Cash Rowe.
+On December 21, 2018, Bridges married fellow professional wrestler Raymond Rowe (who wrestles under the ring name Erik), in a Viking themed wedding.
+They have two sons.